Emile1636/GraphWar/README.md

 This project is part of a course where learning and innovation take precedence over code security and efficiency.
 Thanks for your understanding.

-Note : The screen resolution is based on 1470 x 956 (Update still to come)
+Note : The screen resolution is based on 1470 x 956.

 ## Acknowledgment
 Inspired by: [https://github.com/catabriga/graphwar](https://github.com/catabriga/graphwar)

 United States Cities Database by Simplemaps: [https://simplemaps.com/data/us-cities](https://simplemaps.com/data/us-cities)

-(Private version) Data storage : [https://getpantry.cloud/](https://getpantry.cloud/))
+(Private version) Data storage : [https://getpantry.cloud/](https://getpantry.cloud/)